Histamine Intolerance & Low Histamine Information

 - Salmon Fillets Frozen within 12 hours at very cold temperatures, farmed & organic farmed salmon, both from fantastic suppliers with lots of certifications

-Note: recently one customer reacted to the Salmon Fillets, it’s most unusual for this and this is the first reaction we have had.
+Note: Two customers reacted to the Salmon Fillets over the last few years, it’s most unusual for this to happen.
+It’s a couple of reactions out of 1000’s of portions being eaten, so to put it into perspective it’s still a very good source for low histamine fish.
 Some customers have more issues than just histamine and this could affect results.
-We encourage you to try it if you haven’t as everyone is different and this is just one reaction out of hundreds of people.
+We encourage you to try it if you haven’t as everyone is different and 99% are enjoying the salmon with no reactions.

 We haven’t found any Wild Salmon as an option for Histamine Intolerance, its mostly frozen in 2-3 days and has had reactions.
 Wild salmon is not recommended for sushi either as there is no way to know what the fish have been feeding on ( Wild salmon can feed on other fish that have bacteria & cause reactions)